kazurayam/VisualInspectionInKatalonStudio_Reborn/README.md

 ### Starting up Flaskr

-Once Docker Desktop is installed, open a window of Terminal.app on Mac (on Windows, perhaps in the Powershell window), then execute:
+Open a window of Command Line Interface, then execute:

 ```
 $ cd $VisualInspectionInKatalonStudio_Reborn